UNESCO World Heritage Sites of Nepal

 Have you ever wondered what Nepal offers to the World Heritage list?
-Get to know the UNESCO world heritage sites of Nepal.
+Get to know the UNESCO World Heritage sites in Nepal.

 World Heritage Sites NepalListed year (AD)